kevonc/kevoncheung.com/content/articles/20201212-validate-startup-ideas.md

 We made a naive assumption that because it is a software platform, it would be okay to have a small local market.
 However, the matchmaking platform actually comes with a lot of other parts, such as on-site logistics, promotion, table arrangement, technical support, etc. Even if we could work this out and serve all the conferences in Asia, this is just not a big market, and it is not growing fast at all.

-### Matchmaking is not top of the organizer’s mind
+### Matchmaking is not top of the organizer's mind

 <img src="/images/blog/validate-startup-ideas-7.png" alt="Image 7 from validate-startup-ideas" />

 Keynote and Sponsors make the conference, the other things are all icing on the cake.

 Yes, they want it and they look for it.
-But when we dug deeper into the hierarchy of priorities from the organizer’s point of view, these other things are top of their mind: ticket sales, sponsors, booths, speakers, or even the coffee corner.
+But when we dug deeper into the hierarchy of priorities from the organizer's point of view, these other things are top of their mind: ticket sales, sponsors, booths, speakers, or even the coffee corner.
 An enhancement of experience using technology?
-“I’ll think about it when I have time.”
+"I'll think about it when I have time."

 ### Willingness to pay

-Even though they want it, the time constraint of hosting a conference and matchmaking being a low priority, they’re always looking for the cheaper solution out there to fill the need and save money.
+Even though they want it, the time constraint of hosting a conference and matchmaking being a low priority, they're always looking for the cheaper solution out there to fill the need and save money.

 ### Non-existent feedback loop